kiranch97/docker-images/README.md

 $ docker-compose up -d app api
 ```

+Run `docker ps` to check the port bindings for each element.

-Finally start the frame analyzer:
+Then start the frame analyzer:
 ```
 $ cd odk-frame-analyzer
 $ python3 -m venv venv